-Plan your event strategy to the T
+1. Plan your event strategy to the T

 With tons of events to be chosen from, finding the event that perfectly fits your requirement of the audience, budget, ROI, and timing are key.

 - List down your goals and objectives first.
 Then, evaluate which event will give you the maximum opportunity to achieve these goals with the best ROI.